Ted Knap

 Thaddeus L. Knap (May 19, 1920 – February 26, 2023) was an American journalist.
-Starting off writing for small newspapers in Wisconsin and Indiana, Knap would go on to cover national politics in Washington, D.C.
+Starting off writing for newspapers in Wisconsin and Indiana, Knap went on to cover national politics in Washington, D.C.

-Early Life and Education
+Early life and education

 Knap was born in Milwaukee on May 19, 1920, to Polish immigrant parents.
 His parents had immigrated to the United States years earlier in search of a better life for themselves and their children.

 Knap's interest in journalism began at an early age.
 As a young boy, he delivered the Milwaukee Journal to his neighbors.
 Knap would go on to write for his high school newspaper, covering the 1932 Democratic National Convention in Chicago.